Antidote1911/arsenic/README.rst

 *Warning: this version is not stable.
 Encryption sheme may change an become incompatible with the future first stabilized realease (v1.0.0)*

-Arsenic is a cryptography application written in C++11 with Qt5, the fantastic crypto library `Botan
+Arsenic is a cryptographic application written in C++11 with Qt5, the fantastic crypto library `Botan
 <https://botan.randombit.net/>`_, and Argon2, the password-hashing function that won the Password Hashing Competition (PHC).
 It is released under the `GPL-3.0
 <https://github.com/Antidote1911/Arsenic/blob/master/LICENSE>`_ license.